-When I’m visiting my in-laws and their blueberry bushes are bursting, my mind goes straight to this pound cake (and Blueberry Jammie!).
-It is a simple recipe, not too sweet, and the addition of peaches lends an extra level of flavor and moistness.
-This cake tastes divine after dinner with a scoop of vanilla ice cream, and I’ve been known to call it coffee cake in the morning hours!
-We all think it is one of those cakes that actually tastes even better the second day, so this recipe is especially perfect if you are looking for advance preparation.
+Every summer, I make sure to bring a basket of Lancaster County peaches to our family vacation in the Poconos.
+When the blueberry bushes begin to burst, my mind goes straight to this pound cake (and Blueberry Jammie!).
+It’s a simple recipe, not too sweet, and the addition of peaches lends an extra level of flavor and moistness.
+This dessert tastes divine after dinner with a scoop of vanilla ice cream.
+Before noon, I’ve been known to call it coffee cake.

 - 1/2 cup butter, softened

 - 3 eggs

 - 2 1/4 cups cake flour (I have substituted sifted all-purpose flour, which works fine, too.)